This rule explains the carbonated beverage syrup tax (syrup tax) as imposed by chapter 82.64

 (iv) The exemption for syrup tax previously paid is available for any person selling previously taxed syrup even though the previous payment may have been satisfied by the use of credits or offsets available to the prior seller.

 (v) Example.
 Company A sells to Company B a syrup on which Company A paid a similar syrup tax in another state.
-Company A takes a credit against its Washington tax liability in the amount of the other state's tax paid (see subsection (6) of this section).
+Company A takes a credit against its Washington tax liability in the amount of the other state's tax paid (see subsection (6) of this rule).
 It provides Company B with an invoice containing a separate itemization of the syrup tax.
 Company B's subsequent sale is tax exempt even though Company A has not directly paid Washington's tax but has used a credit against its Washington liability.

 (b) Syrup transferred out-of-state.